Last Updated on: 21st December 2023, 08:48 pm

 Before a baby’s teeth emerge, the fetus must go through some stages of formation in the mother’s womb.
 The crown is formed first and then the root or radicular portion, which is anchored to the jaw.
 After birth, our teeth have already formed; however, it is not until approximately 6 months that they begin to emerge, first the lower front teeth and after that the upper front teeth.
 After this, about every 6 months, other teeth emerge until reaching 20 teeth (10 in the upper jaw and 10 in the lower jaw), completing the process of the eruption of milk or primary teeth at around 3 years of age.

-When and how children’s teeth erupt and fall out
+When and how do children’s teeth erupt and fall out?

 The loss of the first milk teeth usually occurs around 5 or 6 years of age, initiating a substitution sequence where the first to come out is the first to shed or fall out, starting with the two lower central ones and continuing with the two upper ones central.
 This process ends approximately between 12 and 13 years of age, completing the change of all milk teeth.